-Municipality and Project Number: Rochester (project L14002 in the Metro Plan out years) General Info Project Location Route 11 (Farmington Rd) Project Scope The current scope is to widen 3,200 feet of NH11 to a four-lane configuration from beginning of existing three lane section north of the Spaulding Turnpike off/on ramp, to the Rochester Toyota entrance (approximately 390 feet south of Crane Drive).
+Municipality and Project Number Rochester (project L14002 in the Metro Plan out years) Project Location Route 11 (Farmington Rd) Project Scope The current scope is to widen 3,200 feet of NH11 to a four-lane configuration from beginning of existing three lane section north of the Spaulding Turnpike off/on ramp, to the Rochester Toyota entrance (approximately 390 feet south of Crane Drive).
 Project Need Congestion is a major concern on this section of the NH11 Corridor.
 Increasing traffic volumes are also creating safety hazards for businesses and residents along the corridor.
 This project is "phase II" of improvements along NH11 associated with expansion of the Granite Ridge commercial development.
 Implementation Status Currently in the Metro Plan out-years; candidate for the State Ten Year Plan Objectives & Anticipated Benefits Congestion This project will decrease traffic congestion Economic Development This project will contribute to the continued development of this corridor and support planned commercial development in the vicinity.
 Safety This project is paired with a signalization project at Nashoba Drive that includes extensive sidewalk construction.
 Ensuring pedestrian accessibility and safety is equally important to improving vehicle traffic flow.
-Potential Impacts and Mitigation Strategies Environmental Impacts Air Quality Widening at this scale may not directly increase traffic volumes and emissions.
+Potential Impacts and Mitigation Strategies Environmental Air Quality Widening at this scale may not directly increase traffic volumes and emissions.
 Additional analysis needed to quantify emissions.
 Noise Noise will increase with more concentrated traffic in a five-lane configuration.
 Additional noise pollution study needed to mitigate impacts to abutting residential properties.
 Water Quality Additional paved surface will significantly increase stormwater.
 No direct impacts to water quality expected.
 Onsite stormwater treatment should consider potential for using existing low-impact development techniques, especially adjacent to residential areas and near businesses for esthetic enhancement.
 Wetlands Sections of northbound lane are adjacent to wetlands along the Chocheco River.
 Project is far enough away from wetlands that impacts are expected to be minimal with effective on-site stormwater treatment.
 Riparian Habitats Minimal direct impacts expected due to low proximity to rivers and streams.

 Floodplains Minimal direct impacts expected due to low proximity to rivers and streams.
-Archaeological and Cultural Resources Historic cemetery just opposite Granite Ridge expected to be outside proposed project extent.
-No additional sites known.
+Archaeological and Cultural Historic cemetery just opposite Granite Ridge expected to be outside proposed project extent.
+No additional sites Resources known.
+Prime Farmland Minimal impacts anticipated Species of Concern None known at this point.
+Survey needed Contamination Hazards Three remediation sites along the project corridor

-Municipality and Project Number:

-Rochester (project L14002 in the Metro Plan out years) cont.

-Potential Impacts and Mitigation Strategies

-Environmental Impacts

-Prime Farmland Minimal impacts anticipated

-Species of Concern None known at this point.
-Survey needed

-Contamination Hazards Three remediation sites along the project corridor